top of page

 Through the years, MCSWCD has produced winners in many categories.
 Directors and the Business Manager attend the event to represent Menard county, as well as to support the conservation efforts of landowners and environmentalists across the large, 52-county Area II region.

-2020 Poster and Essay
+2020 Texas Essay Winner,

-13 Years and Under Division
+13 Years And Younger Division

 Wyatt Terrell